Dion-F/OP-AF-Dumper/README.txt

 and allows you to call it like so: fcall("function1", (void*)0, 1000);

+This project is already complete.
-I will not release this yet, but am planning to, if this idea is supported..
+I will not release this yet, but am planning to, if the idea is supported..